912 25TH STREET NW

 Click photo below to see full sized image.

-Dr. Joseph Giordano, who lived at No. 912, treated President Ronald Reagan at GWUH after his 1981 assassination attempt.
+Dr. Joseph Giordano, who treated President Ronald Reagan at GWUH after his 1981 assassination attempt.

 The story of our home: Brigitte and I were in DC to visit our son Remy who was a student a George Washington University.
 We were at a period in our lives when we where thinking of buying a second home - DC vs. NYC.
 I am originally from New York and very comfortable in the city.
 Brigitte and I had lived in Manhattan for five years when we were young.
 Brigitte always felt that DC was more like Bruxelles in that the buildings are not tall, there are many parks, and a large international community.

 In any case, we were wandering around Foggy Bottom when we saw an open house sign.
 The owner was charming, Suzanne Foss.
 She was a real estate agent and her husband was with the World Bank.
 So we bought a house without really thinking much about it.